asa-nerd/scoresystem/Readme.md

 	}
 };
 ```
 Incoming WS messages are treated according to their message type.

-### Display for the performers
-The display for the performers is shown in fullscreenmode on any web-browser.
-CSS styling creates a floating and centered GUI that is adaptive to different display sizes and resolutions.
-Vector graphics were programmed using the Snap.svg library  making the display independent of resolution and generative.
+Their data is handed over to functions rendering the score elements for the performers.

 <p align="center">
   <img width="40%" src="https://github.com/asa-nerd/Anna-und-Marie/blob/master/documentation/02%20Screenshots/Figure-10.png"><br />